r0fls/autoUT/README.md

 # autoUT
 Generate basic unit tests from working python code.

 What is this good for?
-Obviously not TDD.
+Not TDD.

 So far this creates a unit test file with skeleton tests.
 That is, they need the arguments and expected values filled in.